frtunikj/sdc_behavioral_cloning/writeup.md

 A python generator was used to generate samples for each batch of data that would be fed when training and validating the network.
 A generator is usefull in order not to store a lot of data unnecessarily and only use the memory that we need to use at a time.

-The data was randomly shuffled before (see in model.py line 111) splitting it into training data (80 %) and validation data (20%).
+The data was randomly shuffled before (see in model.py line 111) splitting it into training data (80 %) and validation data (20%) (see in model.py line 121).
 In total, I had 19286 training data points and 4822 validation data points.

 #### Data Preprocessing

-The data preprocessing employed was simple and consisted of two steps:
+The data preprocessing employed was simple and consisted of three steps:

 * Cropping the images from the top and from the bottom to focus on the road surface.
 The cropping of these pixels does not have useful information i.w. sky, tree, car dashboard. (see in model.py line 70)
 * Normalizing the data to the range [-0.5, 0.5] (see in model.py line 72)
+* The left and right camera images where introduced with a correction factor on the angle to help the car go back to the lane (see in model.py line 60-61)

 The steps above are part of the model itself and with that applied on the training, the validation set and also available while driving in autonomous mode using the model.